ethersphere/bee-dashboard/README.md

 The Bee Dashboard runs in development mode on [http://localhost:3031/](http://localhost:3031/)

-> Setting `REACT_APP_DEV_MODE=1` environment variable loosens some checks.
+> Setting the `REACT_APP_DEV_MODE=1` environment variable, or opening Bee Dashboard with the query string `?devMode=1` loosens some checks.
 This makes it possible to develop Bee Dashboard without having connected peers and chequebook properly set up, effectively supporting the dev mode of Bee itself.

 ## Contribute